 Yes.
 Studies estimate that a breastfeeding baby whose mother is taking loratadine would get less than 1% of the mother’s dose.
 This dose of loratadine is thought to be too low to cause problems for the baby.
 Compared to some other antihistamines, loratadine has less chance of causing drowsiness for the mother or the baby.
 This, along with the low levels in milk, makes loratadine one of the preferred antihistamines for use during breastfeeding.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 What if the father of the baby takes loratadine?

-There are currently no data to suggest that use of loratadine by the father would negatively affect the sperm or increase the risk for birth defects.
+There are currently no data to suggest that use of loratadine by the father would increase the chance for pregnancy complications.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, see the MotherToBaby fact sheet Paternal Exposures and Pregnancy: http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 - Diav-Citrin et al. 2003.
 Pregnancy outcome after gestational exposure to loratadine or antihistamines: a prospective controlled cohort study.
 J Allergy Clin Immunol 111(6):1239-1243.

 - Gilboa SM, et al. 2009.
 National Birth Defects Prevention Study: Use of antihistamine medications during early pregnancy and isolated major malformations.
 Birth Defects Res A Clin Mol Teratol 85(2):137-150.

 - Gilboa SM, et al. 2014.
 Antihistamines and birth defects: a systematic review of the literature.
 Expert Opin Drug Saf 13(12): 1667-98.